eizengan/reforge/INTRODUCTION.md

 ### Calculating A Transform Only Once

 You may find cases where you only need to calculate the results of a Transform once.
-As an example, perhaps to add a timestamp to the resulting object.
+As an example, you may want to add a timestamp depicting when the Transformation was called to the Result.
 This can be done by supplying the DSL's Transform creation methods with the `memoize: :first` option.
 This stores the first value for the first Transform call, and will continue using it for all future calls regardless of the Source:

 ```ruby
 def current_time